 On Tuesday, June 24, 2014, Muslim Voices of Philadelphia premiered at International House Philadelphia.
 Following a reception for participating Muslim Voices group members and facilitators, the ticket office was flooded with hundreds eager to see the films.
 By the time the show started, every seat was filled, with many standing along the sides of the theater.

 All nine groups involved in Muslim Voices screened their work to the packed theater.
 At two times during the screening, we paused for question and answer with the filmmakers and facilitators.
 All groups members were invited to the stage to introduce themselves and their projects and respond to questions from the audience.
-Group members shared stories from production, discussed challenges and triumphs, and expressed appreciation for each other and the chance to dialog with diverse Muslim communities in Philadelphia.
+Group members shared stories from production, discussed challenges and triumphs, and expressed appreciation for each other and the chance to dialogue with diverse Muslim communities in Philadelphia.

 The Mosque is the Heart of the Fellowship explores the history and mystical inspiration of the first community-built Sufi Mosque in Pennsylvania through the heartfelt reflections and memories of its original members.